israellevin/marmalade/README.md

 5. The generator instance reads the state of the jame and produces audio and sets tags accordingly.
 6. The generator instance keeps running until it stops itself, or until the jam ends.

-### Firecracker Isolation and Communication

-Eventually, generators will probably be written in a standard language.
-Maybe Mégra, maybe [RestrictedPython](https://restrictedpython.readthedocs.io/en/latest/), maybe something we come up with ourselves.
-Until then, just for fun, we make the player run the generators, which are arbitrary executables, inside a Firecracker microVM.

-Our current setup creates a base image (based on the minimal Alpine linux docker image) that firecracker can run, with a local init script that expects a tgz file on port `2468`.
-Once a tgz file is received, the init script extracts it to a tmpfs and runs the first executable file in the directory.
-The generator runs as root on the virtual machine, and the only external access it has is to the Redis port on the host machine, which it uses to read the state of the jam, write tags, and produce audio.

-Running the Firecracker microVM requires root access, so the player uses a tiny executable with a `setuid` bit that creates a new tap device, configures it, modifies some firewall rules, and launches Firecracker as root.
-For added security and convenience, the binary only runs for users named "marmalade", and sets up all of the above in a separate network namespace also named "marmalade".

-TODO: currently we have full network access, for development purposes, but it's just a matter of in `iptable` command.
-Also, this whole thing is really embryonic and under active development.

 ## Player Directory Structure

 ```